Postoperative pulmonary complications (PCCs) occur as frequently as cardiac complications during noncardiac related surgeries.

 • Postoperative pulmonary complications are one of the most common adverse events seen in a surgical setting

-• Although formal guidelines have not been created, individualized PEEP settings, created most often by using electrical impedance tomography, can provide several benefits to surgical patients, including pulmonary function
+• Although formal guidelines have not been created, individualized PEEP settings, often determined by using electrical impedance tomography, can provide several benefits to surgical patients, including improved pulmonary function

 • Individualized PEEP can lead to better oxygenation postoperatively and reduce risk of lung injury